kbenhddia/LinqExtension/README.md

 ```
 <br>
 <br>Solution 2 (Advanced Topic): Dynamic Linq</b><br>
-We don’t know the number of parameters introduced in advance and we want to do a blind finding
+We don’t know the number of parameters introduced in advance and we want to do a blind research.
 <ul>
 <li> No criteria => select * from Emloyee  </li>
 <li>One criterion ($ 1) => select * from Employee where col1 = $ 1  </li>